-This time of year, people’s thoughts turn to such outdoor recreations as ice fishing, pond hockey, snowmobiling and even nice leisurely walks in the fresh air.
-Often these activities involve traversing upon ice.
-Wherever possible, you should only travel across icy surfaces in designated areas and make sure to heed all ice safety warnings posted there.
-Whether or not you’re spending time in designated areas, however, you should be aware of some basic ice safety tips.
+At this time of year, people’s thoughts turn to such outdoor recreational activities as ice fishing, pond hockey, snowmobiling and even nice leisurely walks in the fresh air.
+Often these activities involve traversing upon frozen lakes, ponds or rivers.
+Wherever possible, you should only travel across frozen surfaces in designated areas and make sure to heed all ice safety warnings posted there.
+Whether or not you’re spending time in designated areas, however, you should always follow some basic ice safety tips.

 It’s only safe to walk or play on ice if it is more than five inches thick.
 Anything less than that is dangerous.
 Keep in mind that five inches of ice can hold a snowmobile, according to safety experts, while ice needs to be more than eight inches thick to support a regular car or small pick-up truck.